Breadcrumbs: Breading

-Breading (also known as crumbing) is a dry grain-derived food coating for a piece of food made from breadcrumbs or a breading mixture with seasonings.
+Breading, also known as crumbing, is a dry grain-derived food coating for a piece of food made from breadcrumbs or a breading mixture with seasonings.
 Breading is well-suited for frying as it lends itself to creating a crisp coating around the food.
 Breading mixtures can be made of breadcrumbs, flour, cornmeal, and seasoning that the item to be breaded is dredged in before cooking.
 If the item to be breaded is too dry for the coating to stick, the item may first be moistened with buttermilk, raw egg, egg wash, or other liquid.

 Breading contrasts with batter, which is a grain-based liquid coating for food that produces a smoother and finer texture, but which can be softer overall.

-In popular culture
+Hansel and Gretel

 In the fairy tale "Hansel and Gretel", breadcrumbs are used by Hansel and Gretel to track their footpath.
 However, the breadcrumbs were eventually eaten by birds, subsequently leading them to become lost in the woods.
 The popularity of breadcrumbs in the fairy tale led to the use of the word breadcrumb as a navigation element that allows users to keep track of their locations within programs or documents.